 Unlike humans, dogs can’t verbalize what they are feeling.
-But even though dogs experience different emotions than we do, experts recognize that mental health problems similar to depression.
+But even though dogs experience different emotions than we do, experts recognize that dogs can experience mental health problems similar to depression.
 But how do you know if your dog may be depressed?

 How to Spot Signs of Depression in Dogs

-The symptoms of depression will vary depending on the individual dog and the severity of the problem.
-There are some key things to look out for, however, including changes in body language during their interactions with people and other pets, decreased appetite, and lethargic behavior.
+Dog depression symptoms will vary, depending on the individual dog and how serious the problem is.
+There are some key things to look out for, however.
+Keep an eye out for changes in body language during their interactions with people and other pets, decreased appetite, and lethargic behavior.

 She gives the example of a dog who normally loves to play fetch.
 If a dog who usually loves fetch is now playing for one or two rounds and then loses interest, it’s clear their attitude has changed.
 You then might be wondering “Is my dog depressed?”

 Dr. Sinn also lists other signs, including “clingy, needy behavior, and, perhaps, a need to be closer to the owner in general.”
-Some dogs, however, can go the other way and become excessively withdrawn.
+Some dogs, however, can go the other way, and they can become overly withdrawn.

 Ruling Out Pain or an Underlying Medical Condition

-The symptoms of depression are commonly similar to those displayed in a dog suffering from an underlying medical condition or chronic pain.
-Sometimes these can even be triggers for depression.
+The symptoms of dog depression are often commonly similar to those displayed by a dog suffering from an underlying medical condition or chronic pain.
+Sometimes, these issues can even be triggers for depression.

 Common Causes of Depression in Dogs